-The Leadership in Gender Equity Prize recognises exceptional leadership and outstanding contribution to the advancement of gender equity in architectural practice, education and governance.
+The Leadership in Gender Equity Prize recognises exceptional leadership and outstanding contribution of an Institute member, to the advancement of gender equity in architectural practice, education and governance.

-It is named after the late Paula Whitman, QLD Architect, university professor and renowned advocate for gender equity in the profession whose 2005-study, Going Places: The Career Progression of Women in the Architecture Profession, is considered one of the most important documents in understanding the expectations of women in architecture.
+It is named after the late Paula Whitman, Queensland architect, university professor and renowned advocate for gender equity in the profession whose 2005-study, Going Places: The Career Progression of Women in the Architecture Profession, is considered one of the most important documents in understanding the expectations of women in architecture.

-An initiative of the Institute’s National Committee for Gender Equity, the Prize is a certificate and the costs of attending the 2021 National Architecture Conference.
+An initiative of the Institute’s National Committee for Gender Equity.

 Who can participate

 Individuals and/or groups demonstrating exceptional leadership and an outstanding contribution to the advancement of gender equity may be nominated or may apply (self-nominate) for the prize.

 Entrants must be financial members of the Institute.